hrrytech92/hrrytech92/README.md

 GitHub/GitLab/Bitbucket

 I have worked on numerous projects from concept to completion.
 Leads all stages of various technical projects, computer programming and business finance experience.
+Work with the Agile methodology and have experience with the following tools JIRA, Trello and GitHub.
+Especially I have some Devops engineering using Docker, AWS AppSync, AWS EC2, AWS Lambda, AWS S3, AWS RDS, etc.

 Be brave.
 It's never too late to make the world a better place.